Doug Jones’s Victory Shows Why Democrats Must Compete Everywhere

 This is certainly a large part of the story.
 But there was another, equally important piece of the puzzle: Democrats didn’t nominate an anti-gay activist who believes that critics of the “NAFTA superhighway” are being tortured in FEMA camps; or a retired engineer campaigning on a promise to murder his Republican rival in an electric chair; or a “shy” trucker who didn’t bother to vote for himself in the party’s primary – as they had done in three recent, statewide elections in the Deep South.

-This habit of forfeiting races in hostile territory hasn’t been limited to the South.
+The Democratic Party has long made a habit of forfeiting races in hostile territory.
 In 2016, Democrats didn’t even run congressional candidates in every district that Hillary Clinton won.
 And throughout last year’s campaign, Clinton raised money for the Democrats’ red-state parties – only to funnel virtually all of it back into her a presidential bid.
 This maneuver helped left-leaning billionaires give the Democratic nominee more funding than campaign finance laws would have otherwise allowed, but it also left Red America’s lonely liberals bereft of resources for party-building.

 Given this history, it wouldn’t have been surprising if Democrats had punted on Alabama’s special Senate election.
 The party had to recruit a candidate long before they knew Roy Moore would be the GOP nominee (let alone, that the Republican standard-bearer might not be welcome in all of the state’s shopping malls).
 Democrats could have put up another underemployed infowarrior – and let Moore, sex crimes and all, be the “statesman” in the race.
 Instead, they found Doug Jones, a former US attorney who’d helped lock up domestic terrorists and Klansmen; a celebrated public servant with a résumé attractive enough to attract large sums of grassroots cash – and a personal background so squeaky clean, Steve Bannon couldn’t dig up dirt on him plausible enough to meet even Breitbart’s editorial standards.